YanzhuXie/ACC102-data-project/README.md

 ---

 ## Repository Structure
 acc102-stock-analysis/
 ├── README.md
 ├── stock_analysis.py
 ├── stock_analysis.ipynb
 ├── requirements.txt
 ├── .gitignore
-├── figures/
+└── figures/
-│ ├── single_analysis_example.png
+├── single_analysis_example.png
-│ └── comparison_example.png
+└── comparison_example.png

+text

 ---

 ## License

 This project is created for the ACC102 Mini Assignment at Xi'an Jiaotong-Liverpool University (XJTLU).
 All financial data is sourced from WRDS and used exclusively for educational purposes.
 This tool is not financial advice.

-*Built with Python, WRDS, and attention to detail.*

 ---